elastic/rally/docs/community.rst

 Community Resources
 ===================

 Below are a few community resources about Rally.
-If you find an interesting article, talk or custom tracks, please `raise an issue <https://github.com/elastic/rally/issues>`_  or `open a pull request <https://github.com/elastic/rally/pulls>`_.
+If you find an interesting article, talk or custom tracks, `raise an issue <https://github.com/elastic/rally/issues>`_  or `open a pull request <https://github.com/elastic/rally/pulls>`_.

 Talks
 -----